bnewm0609/paper_comparison_internal/paper_comparison/README.md

 ## Baseline

-To run the baseline, first change the `endtoend` parameter in `configs/config.yaml` to `baseline_outputs`.
+Navigate to the `configs/config.yaml`.
+Here, you can choose between `endtoend` options by selecting either `ours_outputs` or `baseline_outputs`.

-Then, edit the `baseline_type` parameter in `configs/endtoend/baseline_outputs.yaml` to choose the types of baseline prompts that you want to run.
+If you wish to change the model type or the number of tables you wna to generate per try, you can do so by modifying the `model_type` and `num_commonality` parameter in either the `configs/endtoend/baseline_outputs.yaml` or `configs/endtoend/ours_outputs.yaml`.
+(Other hyperparameters are fixed in current experiment setup.)

 To run a baseline model on a single example:
 ```